datalad/datalad-remake/README.md

 This extension provides a new command called `datalad make`.

-By default, `datalad make` triggers the computation of content, generates a URL, and associates this URL with the respective file (represented by a git annex key).
+By default, `datalad make` triggers the computation of content, generates a URL, and associates this URL with the respective file (represented by a git-annex key).
 The associated URL encodes all the information necessary to (re)make the file content.